Lednerb/bilberry-hugo-theme/README.md

 Follow the steps 1-7 to implement your custom font to your site.

-_Note:_ You don't have to upload the `node_modules` folders to your webspace, this is only created and needed to generate your customized stylesheets.
+_Note:_ You don't have to upload the `node_modules` folder to your webspace, this is only created and needed to generate your customized stylesheets.

 ## Credits